Claire Battershill

-Her collection of short stories, Circus, was published by McClelland and Stewart in 2014.
-The title story won the CBC Literary Award for Short Fiction.
-The book won the Kobo Emerging Writer Prize, was a co-winner of the Canadian Authors Association Emerging Writer Award, and was a finalist for the Danuta Gleed Award and the PEN International New Voices Award.
+Her collection of short stories, Circus, was published by McClelland and Stewart in 2014, the title story having won the CBC Literary Prize in 2008.
+The book was awarded the Kobo Emerging Writer Prize, was a joint winner of the Canadian Authors Association Emerging Writer Award, and a finalist for the Danuta Gleed Award and the PEN International New Voices Award.